nfriedb1/balt-co2-monthly/README.md

-# Baltimore Monthly Averaged CO<sub>2</sub> Concentrations
+# Baltimore Monthly CO<sub>2</sub> Concentrations
-Please see .mp4 file for animated version.
+Please see .mp4 files for animated versions of monthly aggregated data, both for daily means and 95th percentiles of daily means.